Explore Our Affordable Courses

 • According to the prevalent law, the lawmakers and candidates are barred under the Representation of Peoples Act (RPA) from contesting elections only after their conviction in a criminal case.

-• The current verdict was pronounced on a question whether lawmakers facing criminal trial can be disqualified from contesting elections at the stage of framing of charges against them.
+• The current verdict was pronounced on the question of whether lawmakers facing criminal trial can be disqualified from contesting elections at the stage of framing of charges against them.

 Enroll now for UPSC Online Classes